Blog and newsBlog

 So, what are the best jurisdictions for the trust?
 I can say that, although numerous territories recognize the trust, there are actually very, very few who give the Court almost no power to set aside the trust.
 These include St. Kitts and Nevis, The Cook Islands, and Belize.

-While it may be fair to say that these three jurisdictions are in many ways similar, we at NTL Trust, partners of Mundo, are a little biased because we have the oldest trust company in Nevis.
-We chose Nevis because, after detailed research on the world´s trust territories, we found Nevis to be not only one of the top (if not the top) but also to be highly cost effective.
+While it may be fair to say that these three jurisdictions are in many ways similar, we are a little biased because our parent company has the oldest trust company in Nevis.
+We chose Nevis because, after detailed research on the world´s trust territories, we found Nevis to be not only one of the top (if not the top) but also to be highly cost-effective.

 Even the Cook Islands, with its famed ability to ignore foreign courts, allowed one of its trusts to be broken, but Nevis never has.
 We can safely say that Nevis offers the best asset protection structure in the world.